apache/druid/docs/content/development/extensions-core/kafka-ingestion.md

 ## Submitting a Supervisor Spec

-The Kafka indexing service requires that the `kafka-indexing-service` extension be loaded on both the overlord and the middle managers.
+The Kafka indexing service requires that the `druid-kafka-indexing-service` extension be loaded on both the overlord and the middle managers.
 A supervisor for a dataSource is started by submitting a supervisor spec via HTTP POST to `http://<OVERLORD_IP>:<OVERLORD_PORT>/druid/indexer/v1/supervisor`, for example: